manuGil/fair-code/README.md

 #### [For Patform A]

 **Requirements**
-- [List the sofware or technologies the code depends on, and add hyperlink to the sources whenever they exists.]
+- [List the software and/or technologies on which the code depends, and add hyperlinks to the sources whenever possible.]
-- [Also state any relevant hardware requirements.]
+- [State any relevant hardware requirements.]

 [List and describe each step required to install the software.
-Use a description/example pattent.]
+Use a description/example format.]
 [For example:]

 [1.
 Install dependencies ]